'It seems like an execution': 6 officers open fire on man asleep in car

 Police said he was given "several commands" to put his hands up, but he did not comply and appeared to "quickly" move his hands down to the firearm.

-The officers began "fearing for their safety," and fired their weapons.
+The officers began "fearing for their safety," and fired their weapons, police said.
 They continued to yell commands at the driver and then reached through a broken window to unlock his door and begin lifesaving efforts.
 McCoy was pronounced dead at the scene.

 Harrison said he has questions about where the officers were positioned when they shot his cousin and whether they saw him reach for a gun.
 A preliminary investigation found a fully loaded .40 caliber semiautomatic handgun with an extended magazine, which had been reported stolen out of Oregon, authorities said.

-Harrison said the officers could have been more strategic and remained behind the car if they feared for their lives since they didn't know how startled he would become.
+Harrison said the officers could have been more strategic and remained behind the car and used a loudspeaker if they feared for their lives since they didn't know how startled McCoy would become.

 "I don't think he even had time to react," Harrison added.
 "If you're just waking up from sleep, you don't know what you have around you and who's talking to you."